-New Orleans Saints Have Won 10 In A Row – ‘This Team Is Terrifying’
+New Orleans Saints Have Won 10 Games In A Row: ‘This Team Is Terrifying’

 — Mike Triplett (@MikeTriplett) November 23, 2018

 Drew Brees may not have the massive passing yard numbers he has had in recent years, but he’s finally having that MVP-type season.
-He’s now thrown touchdowns to 13 different players this season and has 29 total passing TDs compared to just two interceptions through 11 games.
+He’s now thrown touchdowns to 13 different players this season — and has 29 total passing TDs, compared to just two interceptions, in 11 games.

-The New Orleans Saints are actually quite “terrifying” as the offense has weapons coming out of nowhere and they just continue to get better.
+The New Orleans Saints are actually quite “terrifying,” inasmuch as the offense has weapons coming out of nowhere, and they just continue to get better.
 On defense, players such as Cameron Jordan, Marcus Williams, Marshon Lattimore, and Sheldon Rankins are only beginning to heat up.
-With a 10-game win streak and holding the tiebreaker over the St. Louis Rams, if the Saints win out, the path to the Super Bowl will have to go through New Orleans.
+With a 10-game win streak — and holding the tiebreaker over the St. Louis Rams — if the Saints win out, the path to the Super Bowl will have to go through New Orleans.